bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/boost_conv_hw.md

 $$I_{out}​ = 3.2mA ​+ 1.82mA = 5.02mA$$

-Although the selected load current for the TLV61046ADBVR boost converter is 10mA, this provides a comfortable margin to ensuresufficient current delivery to the IR2302 gate drivers, while also designing close to ideal component operating values.
+Although the selected load current for the WEBENCH boost converter design is selected as 10mA, this provides a comfortable margin to ensure sufficient current delivery to the IR2302 gate drivers, while also designing close to ideal component operating values.

-## Programming the Output Voltage
+## Setting the Output Voltage

 The output voltage of the boost converter can be programmed using a resistor divider network connected to the feedback (FB) pin of the TLV61046ADBVR IC.
 The relationship between the output voltage and the resistor values is given by: